xpavlic/rciam-deploy/roles/fedreg-agent/README.md

     - { role: fedreg-agent, tags: agent }
 ```

+### Using RabbitMQ instead of AMS
+By default AMS is used, but RabbitMQ version can be enabled too.
+Either
+1. run the task with `-e "agent_env_type=rabbitmq"`
+2. or change the var in `roles/federation-registry/defaults/main.yml`

+`agent_env_type: #with options: "ams", "rabbitmq"`

 ### How to run

 An example of how to run your playbook :